secretsquirrel/encryptAgit/README.md

 ## Usage

 This works best in a *fresh git repo*.
 I haven't implemented git history squashing yet.
-So any old files will be in your get history.
+So any old files will be in your git history.

 Maybe I'll implement git history squashing/deletion in a new release.